Sunburn and sun poisoning definition and facts

-- Touching or rubbing the skin
+- Touching or rubbing the skin causes pain.

 - Because heat triggers fluid loss, a sunburn victim can also become dehydrated.

 - For several days after exposure, the skin may itch, swell, blister, and peel.
 Some sufferers develop welts or rashes.

 - Skin peeling can occur several days later after a sun rash develops and is a sign of healing and rebuilding of skin.

 A more moderate sunburn (second-degree burn) may cause the skin to become swollen (edema), and very red, with painful blisters.
 This type of sun rash may take longer to heal.

 People who have chronic (long standing) exposure to sun can increase their chances of developing chronic skin damage from sun exposure (wrinkles, aging, age spots, freckles, skin cancer, scarring, etc.).

-The symptoms of sunburn can be mild, moderate, or severe, depending mainly on
+The symptoms of sunburn can be mild, moderate, or severe, depending mainly on the following:

-- The skin type of the person affected. (more detail to follow in this
+- The skin type of the person affected.

 - The time, duration, location, and altitude of exposure.